Overview

 Specifications

-• Size: Measures 7.91 x 6.34 x 3.39 inches, offering a compact form factor for portability.
+• Item Dimensions: The packaged unit measures 7.91 x 6.34 x 3.39 inches, reflecting a full-featured form factor rather than an ultra-compact design.

 Related Reviews